Deep Learning meets Nonparametric Regression: Are Weight-Decayed DNNs Locally Adaptive?: Proof Overview

 \subsection{Approximation Error Analysis}

 The approximation error analysis involves two steps.
-In \autoref{sec:tpf}, we analyse how a subnetwork can approximate a B-spline basis.
-Then in \autoref{sec:apperrmul} we show that a sparse linear combination of B-spline bases approximates Besov functions.
+We first analyse how a subnetwork can approximate a B-spline basis, which is defered to \autoref{sec:prooflemmatpapp}.
+Then we show that a sparse linear combination of B-spline bases approximates Besov functions.
 Both add up to the total error in approximating Besov functions with a parallel neural network (\autoref{thm:pnormapp}).